Elhacen18/HTML-CSS-/README.md

 # Frontend Mentor - 3-column preview card component
+You can preview live preview of this repo at https://html-css.pages.dev/
 ![Design preview for the 3-column preview card component coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.